 and the other islands.
 One of those ruins is right next door in Brewer's Bay

 The family grows some of their own sugar cane (saccharum) which takes about a year to mature, growing to a height of 10' to 12'.
 Sugar cane is a type of grass and is in the same genus as maize (or corn), rice and others.
 They do not have sufficient land to grow all the cane that is required, so they buy the rest from local suppliers on Tortola.

 Once the sugar cane is ready to be harvested, the tops of the cane (with the leaves) are cut off and replanted for the next harvest.
 The stalks are then cleaned in preparation for the press mill.
 Rum is made just once a year.
 The process begins in March and continues until August.

-The press mill (seen above) is driven by a system of flywheels and gears, once powered by donkeys that walked around in circles, turning a long wooden arm with gears attached to the primary fly wheel.
+The press mill (seen below) is driven by a system of flywheels and gears, once powered by donkeys that walked around in circles, turning a long wooden arm with gears attached to the primary fly wheel.
 These days, a diesel engine supplies the horsepower ... or should I say donkey power.

 A traditional sugar cane press works in a similar fashion to an old ringer washer.
 The raw canes of sugar are fed through the press mill where the cane is crushed and the juice is squeezed out into a trough, leading to a large cement tub.
 The juice is then fed into large open copper pots, referred to as "coppers", which are assembled inside the distillery.

 You can see a video of two types of sugar cane presses in operation here